-^{}Registration for the active DSW Volunteer is effective for the period the person semains a member with that organization, for a volunteer registering for an intermittent or a single even the expiration date is at the discretion of the Accredited Disaster Council but not to exceed one year.
-(See GC 53102)

-Cal OES DSW Registration Rev. S.2016
+^{}Registration for the active DSW Volunteer is effective for the period the person remains a member with that organization; for a volunteer registering for an intermittent or a single event the expiration date is at the discretion of the Accredited Disaster Council but not to exceed one year.
+(See GC § 3102) Cal OES DSW Registration Rev. 1203